*-PLUIE: Personalisable metric with Llm Used for Improved Evaluation: Results

 \subsection{Computational Efficiency}

-We compare the computational cost of all LLM-based metrics in table~\ref{tab:consumption}. \tplPlui{*} approaches are consistently faster than output-based alternatives when using the same model, since they compute probabilities over limited answer tokens rather than generating long textual outputs.
-Overall, \textsc{PLUIE} methods offers a favourable trade-off between efficiency and alignment, making it an attractive option for scalable \ac{llmjudge} evaluation.
+We compare the computational cost of all LLM-based metrics in Table~\ref{tab:consumption}. \tplPlui{*} approaches are consistently faster than output-based alternatives when using the same model, since they compute probabilities over limited answer tokens rather than generating long textual outputs.
+Overall, \textsc{PLUIE} methods offer a favourable trade-off between efficiency and alignment, making them an attractive option for scalable \ac{llmjudge} evaluation.

+As highlighted by \citet{nayab2025concisethoughtsimpactoutput}, the inference time of an LLM depends on the number of output tokens generated.
+Due to the autoregressive nature of transformer decoders \citep{vaswaniAttentionAllYou}, each output token requires a dedicated forward pass, meaning that generation time scales linearly with the length of the response and is directly linked to the length of the input prompt.

+Output-based LLM-judge methods are directly subject to this constraint: generating a free-form judgement of $\mathcal{N}(\hat{y})$ tokens requires $\mathcal{N}(\hat{y})$ successive decoder calls.
+Furthermore, the prompt length $\mathcal{N}(x)$ itself is a source of overhead that is often overlooked.
+Standard LLM-judge prompts tend to grow longer in practice~\cite{wang-etal-2025-wait}, as they must include explicit instructions describing the expected output format, and few-shot examples that condition the model to produce a structured response (\textit{e.g.}, a \textit{Yes}/\textit{No} answer or a Likert score) rather than free-form text.
+Moreover, reasoning strategies such as Chains-of-Thought \cite{CoT-wei2022chain} further increase the length of generations.
+Without such conditioning, output-based methods are prone to producing responses that are difficult to parse or do not conform to the expected schema.

+\textsc{PLUIE} methods are free from this constraint: since the score is derived directly from the model's logits (as highlighted by Appendix~\ref{apx:pplui_def}), a well-formed confidence score is obtained regardless of how the model would have phrased its answer.
+Explaining the response format or enforcing output structure through lengthy instructions is therefore not strictly necessary.
+That said, providing few-shot examples remains beneficial: even though format enforcement is unnecessary, examples help realign the model's next-token distribution toward the tokens of interest (\textit{Yes} and \textit{No}), reducing the probability mass assigned to unrelated vocabulary entries and improving the discriminability of the resulting score.

+\textsc{PLUIE} methods require \textbf{exactly one decoder pass}, regardless of the number of candidate tokens evaluated.
+This follows from the fact that a single forward pass through the decoder produces a probability distribution over the entire vocabulary; the probabilities of \textit{Yes} and \textit{No} are therefore both available as entries of the same output logit vector, at no additional cost.
+On the other hand, in the best-case scenario, by using an output-based LLM-judge method with the same prompt, the computational cost will be at least twice as expensive as a \textsc{PLUIE} method.
+Indeed, even in the most favourable case, an output-based LLM-judge must produce at least two tokens, one for the answer and one end-of-sequence token, thereby requiring \textbf{at least two decoder passes}.
+This explains the up to $7.9\times$ speedup reported in Table~\ref{tab:consumption}.